Is a Delaware Notary Public Required?

 Yes, of course!
-Each state in the nation has its own rules and laws as to how service of process, the delivery and service of legal documents in Delaware are "Served" upon witnesses and defendants.
-Moreover, our Delaware process servers are familiar with the laws of the county or state where they serve process.
+Delaware has its own rules and laws as to how service of process, the delivery and service of legal documents are "Served" upon witnesses and defendants.
+Moreover, listed Process Servers are familiar with Delaware laws where they serve process.

-Why do you need a Private Process Server in Delaware?
+Why is a Delaware Private Process Server Needed?

-Private Process servers in Delaware know the laws, statutes and regulations related to service of process in their zip code area.
-There are certain requirements and few constraints that are associated with service of process depending on document type and jurisdiction.
+Delaware Private Process Servers know the laws, statutes and regulations related to service of process in their service area.
+There are certain requirements and few constraints that are associated with service of process in Delaware depending on document type and jurisdiction.

-Our Process Servers in Delaware are directed by A.C.E who is an agency that offers a wide range of legal support services, mainly to Law firms.
-Most of the services offered by a A.C.E Process Server in Delaware are as follows: court filings, document retrieval and copying, evictions, three-day notices, five-day notices, fourteen day notices, serving a petition for divorce or modifications, private Investigation services, process server services, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons Servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.
+A Delaware Process Server agency offers a wide range of legal support services, mainly to Law firms, Financial and Corporate Companies, Attorneys, Insurance and Government Offices.
+Most of the services offered by a Delaware Process Server are as follows: court filings, document retrieval and copying, evictions, three day notices, five day notices, fourteen day notices, serving a petition for divorce or modifications, skip tracing, public records search, subpoena service, summons servers, citation servers, federal district summons servers, federal district subpoena servers, surveillance, mobile notary public, database records research and postal records information.

-Does a Private Process Server need to be licensed in Delaware?
+Does a Delaware Private Process Server Need to be Licensed?

-Well, a Subpoena in Delaware is actually the same as a subpoena anywhere else in the nation.
-However, some subpoenas do have limited jurisdiction and geographic limitations.
-A subpoena compels a person or business to appear to testify or to produce evidence.
+A Delaware Subpoena is actually the same as a subpoena anywhere else in the nation.
+However, some Delaware subpoenas have limited jurisdiction and geographic limitations.
+A Delaware subpoena compels a person or business to appear to testify or to produce evidence.
 Consider a subpoena to be an order of a court which requires a person to be present at a certain time and place.
-There are legal consequences and possible penalties for those who do not comply with a Subpoena.
+There are legal consequences and possible penalties for those who do not comply with a Delaware Subpoena.
 A Subpoena is the most widely utilized tool used by lawyers to ensure that witnesses present themselves at a given place, date and time to make them available to offer evident and to testify.

 What is a Delaware Subpoena Duces Tecum?